Hsuning/AlgorithmsNotes/DataStructures/3-Stack.md

 		  # same as 2
 	# nothing to do, pop off greet function
 ```
-- you don’t have to keep track of a pile of boxes yourself—the stack does it for you
+- Advantage: You don’t have to keep track of a pile of boxes yourself—the stack does it for you
-- but there’s a cost: saving all that info can take up a lot of memory
-- The call stack can get very large, which takes up a lot of memory.
+- Disadvantage: saving all that info can take up a lot of memory.
+The call stack can get very large, which takes up a lot of memory.